- Pick the Tick®: Degree courses

 The Periodicals Training Council (PTC) is the lead body for best practice in training and development and people management for the magazine and business media industry.
 PTC enhances the performance of people working in these areas by improving the quality and availability of training, acting as a focus for guidance on employment best practice and encouraging new talent into the sector through the provision of careers information.

 PTC accredits a number of pre-entry journalism courses.
 For a course to become accredited, the training provider must prove it works closely with the industry and meets PTC's standards.
-Accredited status is designed to recognise and ‘kite-mark’ high quality journalism training, involve the industry in the training of journalists and allow tutors and students to benefit from the services provided by PTC.
+Accredited status is designed to recognise and ‘quality mark’ high quality journalism training, involve the industry in the training of journalists and allow tutors and students to benefit from the services provided by PTC.

 The Chartered Institute of Public Relations (CIPR) are the advocate and voice of the public relations profession, a champion of professional interests, a respected partner to the broader communications community and a body that works in the public interest.
 Their mission is to enhance the reputation and understanding of the public relations profession and the professionalism of our members through the provision of world-class structures for the practice of public relations.
 They do this by providing education, knowledge building and sharing, research, excellent governance, conduct and ethics.